Mandarin (character): "Mandarin: The Story of My Life"

 In The Invincible Iron Man vol. 4 Annual #1 by Matt Fraction, a new updated origin of the Mandarin is offered.
 Here, the Mandarin kidnaps a popular film director to tell his life's story.
 He relates the same story that he once told Iron Man in Tales of Suspense of his English noblewoman mother and his schooling at the finest boarding schools in the land.
 The director learns that much of what the Mandarin says is contradictory and false, and it is hinted that the Mandarin has used one of his own rings to make himself believe this tapestry of half-truths.
 The director discovers that the Mandarin was the son of an opium den prostitute who went on to become a powerful underworld figure before discovering the Ten Rings of Power in an alien craft, the pilot of which he brutally slew to obtain them.
 The Mandarin slaughtered the Red Chinese army officials for daring to cross him, while financing his operations with drug and gun smuggling, aided by the mercenary Raza.
 In this retelling, he is also said to have been at the camp in which Tony Stark constructed his Iron Man armor, though Stark is unaware of this fact.

 Angered at the Mandarin holding his wife hostage, the director shoots the film as he wishes, not as the Mandarin dictates.
 The Mandarin denounces this telling of his past as lies and angrily destroys the theater in which it was being shown before having the director killed.
 Later, he regrets murdering the director, noting that he really did love his films.

 "Stark Resilient"

 At the conclusion of the 2010–2011 "Stark Resilient" storyline, it is revealed that the Mandarin is the father of Sasha Hammer, as she introduces her boyfriend Zeke Stane to her parents.

-With help from Zeke Stane, Mandarin recruits Blizzard, Chemistro, Crimson Dynamo, Firebrand, Firepower, Living Laser, Melter, Mauler, Titanium Man, Vibro, and Whirlwind, and builds new Dreadnought robots in a plot to take out Iron Man.
+With help from Stane, Mandarin recruits Blizzard, Chemistro, Crimson Dynamo, Firebrand, Firepower, Living Laser, Melter, Mauler, Titanium Man, Vibro, and Whirlwind, and builds new Dreadnought robots in a plot to take out Iron Man.